You may enter information in more than one field.

 Reserachers working on EGALITARIANISM (alphabetical order)

-Petra AUTIO Postdoctoral Fellow, Social and Cultural Anthropology (Department of Social Research) at University of Helsinki, Finland Administrative areas: Kiribati, Guam, Palau Places: Micronesia Keywords: Social Organization, Dance, Custom, Kinship, Narratives, Social Differentiation, Language Ideology, Migration, Resilience, Colonial Discourse
+Petra Maria AUTIO Postdoctoral Fellow, Social and cultural anthropology at University of Helsinki, Finland Administrative areas: Kiribati, Guam, Palau, New Zealand Places: Micronesia Keywords: Social Organization, Dance, Custom, Kinship, Narratives, Social Differentiation, Language Ideology, Migration, Resilience, Colonial Discourse

 Ola Gunhildrud BERTA , Department of social anthropology at University of Oslo, Norway Administrative areas: Marshall Islands Places: Micronesia Keywords: Kinship, Christianity, Egalitarianism, Cultural Change, Custom, Food and Nutrition, Globalization